camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

 * As we sweep our supply voltage from 0 to 12V.
-Initially our transistor is OFF, there should be no current flow (our transistor is an "open" at this point) and we should expect to see the our output voltage tracking our supply voltage (at least until our transistor turns ON, more on this later).
+Initially our transistor is OFF, there should be no current flow (our transistor is an "open" at this point) and we should expect to see our output voltage tracking our supply voltage (at least until our transistor turns ON, more on this later).
     > OK, we can see this in our DC sweep plot: a 1 to 1 slope initially,
     > check.